Making six figures a year is a lot of money. However, depending on where you live, making six figures may still not make you feel rich!

 I’ve often thought about just relocating to Thailand for several months at a time given friends say they live extremely well off $2,000 a month for two.
 Given one of my goals is to take 100 hours of intensive Mandarin lessons, I may very well be writing to you from some lower cost country in the future.

 75% of the audience comes to Financial Samurai through a search engine like Google.
 They have a financial problem they are trying to solve.
 This is huge because it takes initiative to come to grips with one’s finances.
-But what I’ve noticed over time is that besides the middle class getting pissed off about the widening wealth gap, upper-income earners are also feeling some angst as well.
+But what I’ve noticed over time is that besides the middle class getting pissed off about the widening wealth gap, upper-income earners making six figures or more are also feeling some angst as well.